Plenty of people have a bucket list of memorable things they want to do before they “kick the bucket.”

 The Randolph Caldecott Medal is named in honor of 19th-century English illustrator Randolph Caldecott.
 It was established in 1938 and is awarded annually by the Association for Library Service to Children, a division of the American Library Association, to the artist of the most distinguished American picture book for children published each year.
 The winner receives a bronze medal and honorees, if any, receive a plaque.

-Winners of both awards are announced during the ALA Youth Media Awards at the annual ALA Midwinter Meeting, scheduled for Jan.
-24-28, 2020, in Philadelphia, Penn.
+Winners of both awards are announced during the ALA Youth Media Awards at the annual ALA Midwinter Meeting.

 2019 Caldecott Medal Awards

 “Hello Lighthouse,” illustrated and written by Sophie Blackall, Winner

 “Thank You, Omu!” illustrated and written by Oge Mora, Honor

 “The Rough Patch,” illustrated and written by Brian Lies, Honor